 What You Need to Know

 - This park is unique because only one lodge is available within the park — and you’ve got to hike 5-8 miles on foot to get there!
-The LeConte Lodge sits atop Mount Le Conte, the park’s third highest peak.
-Advanced reservations are required.
+The LeConte Lodge sits atop Mount Le Conte, the park’s third-highest peak.
+Numerous camping options are available within the park.